bejranonda/Emergency-Flood-Prediction/README.md

 ## Author

-Project developed in 2011 by Werapol for Bangkok flood prediction and risk assessment.
+Project developed in 2011 by Werapol Bejranonda for Bangkok flood prediction and risk assessment.

 **Public Platforms:**
 - Website: WooWooWuu.de (created for flood relief)